swiftlang/swift-evolution/proposals/NNNN-refining-property-wrapper-related-initialization.md

 ## Motivation

-Property wrappers were initially adopted in  [SE-0258](https://github.com/apple/swift-evolution/blob/main/proposals/0258-property-wrappers.md) and expanded to function parameters and closures in  [SE-0293](https://github.com/apple/swift-evolution/blob/main/proposals/0293-extend-property-wrappers-to-function-and-closure-parameters.md).
+Property wrappers were initially adopted in  [SE 0258](https://github.com/apple/swift-evolution/blob/main/proposals/0258-property-wrappers.md) and expanded to function parameters and closures in  [SE 0293](https://github.com/apple/swift-evolution/blob/main/proposals/0293-extend-property-wrappers-to-function-and-closure-parameters.md).
 This two-phase adoption of property wrappers throughout the language has left property wrappers considered as a whole with some inconsistencies and complexity that is no longer necessary.

 Today, the rules for how wrapped properties are represented in the synthesized memberwise initializer for structs are poorly documented and quite complex.
 To summarize the points from [this thread](https://forums.swift.org/t/does-the-new-swift-5-5-init-projectedvalue-functionality-not-work-with-synthesized-memberwise-initializers/51232/7), the rules are:
 - If a property wrapper defines an `init(wrappedValue:)` initializer, the memberwise initializer will use the `wrappedValue` type (i.e. `MyView(value: Int)`).